Manufacturing Training System: how to transform training

 Here the approach is more strategic:

-• The skills mapping Through tools such as the Skill Matrix.
+• The mapping of competencies is carried out through tools such as the Skill Matrix.

-• They develop structured training programs for the onboarding of new resources and the growth of existing staff.
+• Structured training programs are developed for onboarding new resources and for the growth of existing staff.

 A key tool is the 3-3-3 model of polyvalence: